 THANK YOU FOR YOUR PATIENCE DURING THIS REGRETTABLE WORLDWIDE PANDEMIC —

-While patiently waiting for the coronavirus to loose its strength, artists are busying themselves with essential entertainment matters.
+While patiently waiting for the coronavirus to relinquish its grasp on the globe, artists are busying themselves with essential entertainment matters.
 Thankfully, none of our acts have been fatally stricken with the virus, and we regret the misfortune experienced by others.
-As of June, 2020, all special events have been postponed for the health and safety of fans and performers.
+As you are well aware, most special events have been postponed for the health and safety of fans and performers.
 All performers represented by PBPR are in agreement that to wait until proper authorities approve will save many lives.
-But when the pandemic is under control, we have prepared a smorgasbord of music and dance that will be worth the wait.
-Thanks, again, for your patience, and we look forward to seeing you at one of our future events.
+But events are gradually emerging.
+But when the pandemic slows or acquiesces totally, we have prepared a smorgasbord of music and dance that will be worth the wait.
+Thanks, again, for your patience, and we look forward to seeing you at one of our events.

 Below: Russell Thompkins Jr. and the New Stylistics are making their rounds in preparation for the 2020 musical concert season with a plethora of sampled compositions, including “Betcha By Golly Wow” and “Stop, Look, Listen (To Your Heart)” — COMING SOON —